The City’s first wetland mitigation bank to help clean up and restore the Saw Mill Creek Marsh on Staten Island.

-The Saw Mill Creek Pilot Wetland Mitigation Bank on the West Shore of Staten Island is the first MARSHES initiatives were a degraded wetland will being re-established and restored into a high functioning restored natural ecosystem.
-The Saw Mill Creek wetland complex is city-owned.
-Over last century, before the site came under City ownership, it suffered from illegal dumping and filling of tidal wetland channels.
+The Saw Mill Creek Pilot Wetland Mitigation Bank on the West Shore of Staten Island is the first MARSHES initiative where a degraded wetland is being re-established and restored into a high-functioning natural ecosystem.
+The Saw Mill Creek wetland complex is City-owned.
+Over the last century, before the site came under City ownership, it suffered from illegal dumping and filling of tidal wetland channels.

 - New York City Economic Development Corporation

 - Department of Environmental Protection

 - April 2017: the Saw Mill Creek Pilot Wetland Mitigation Bank received it Army Corps of Engineers Section 10 and Section 404 permits

 - Spring 2016: the Mitigation Banking Instrument was approved by New Yorks State Department of State and Environmental Conservation and by the Army Corps of Engineers

 - September 2015: the Saw Mill Creek Pilot Wetland Mitigation Bank received NYS Department of Environmental Conservation Tidal Wetlands, Excavation and Fill, Water Quality Certificate, and Freshwater Wetlands permits

 - The Saw Mill Creek Pilot will leverage public and private economic investment to fund healthier wetlands